-Check with your instructor to verify the style you should use for a class.
+Check with your instructor to verify which style you should use.

 In both styles, you cite your sources twice—once in the text of the paper (in-text citation) and again at the end (on the Works Cited or References pages).

-Most of the MCC Library's online databases, as well as its eBook collections, provide you with ready-made citations (MLA or APA) that you can cut and paste into your document at the end.
-Please double check citation formatting in Purdue's Online Writing Lab (OWL) and remember to add in-text citations to your paper, too.
+Most of the MCC Library's online databases, as well as its eBook collections, provide you with ready-made citations (MLA or APA).
+Cut and paste them into your document.
+Check citation formatting in Purdue's Online Writing Lab (OWL) and add in-text citations, too.

 Copyright © Manchester Community College | 1066 Front Street, Manchester, NH